 Military Service in the Deep South

-For the most unlucky young men that means time in the South of Thailand in the provinces of Yala, Pattani, or Narathiwat where there is ongoing conflict, with a disparate set of separatist and protest movements, which has claimed over 3,000 lives in the last 10 years.
+For the most unlucky young men that means time in the South of Thailand in the provinces of Yala, Pattani, or Narathiwat where there is ongoing conflict involving a disparate set of separatist and protest movements, which has claimed over 3,000 lives in the last 10 years and shows no sign of there being a peaceful solution in the near future.
 For others military service can range from everything from doing manual labouring jobs at a military base, to something more productive like learning to repair motor vehicles, digging irrigation ditches during droughts, or assisting in humanitarian duties at home and abroad.
 Compared to most NATO countries, in recent history Thailand’s military has become engaged in very few military conflicts outside of the unrest in the South of the country.

 Golf is married to my wife’s sister.
 He has a good job at a resort and is generally getting on with his life, building a future for his family and a career.
 He turned 21 this year and therefore it became his turn to face the draft.